 Crohn’s Disease Specialist Questions and Answers

-if you are looking for Crohn’s Disease specialist, then please come to Vanguard Gastroenterology.
-Our medical professionals are ready to provide you with the top services!
+If you are looking for a Crohn’s Disease Specialist, then please come to Vanguard Gastroenterology.
+Our medical professionals are ready to provide you with the best care!
 For more information, please call us or book an appointment online.
-We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY, and Staten Island NY.

 Crohn’s disease is a chronic inflammatory bowel disease characterized by inflammation of the intestinal wall or any portion of the gastrointestinal tract (GI).
 Although Crohn’s can affect any portion of the GI, the disease commonly affects the lower portion of the small intestine and the rectum.
 Some of the symptoms with Crohn’s are abdominal pain and diarrhea, as well as general weight loss.
 At Vanguard Gastroenterology, we have a variety of options for treating patients suffering from Crohn’s, with the goal of alleviating symptoms and helping them live normal lives.

 Crohn’s is a painful disease of the digestive tract.
 Classified as a chronic inflammatory bowel disease (IBD) it is characterized by inflammation of the GI tract, usually at the point where the small intestine joins the large intestine, the colon.
 Crohn’s is sometimes confused with ulcerative colitis, as both are IBDs, but they are not the same condition.
 Beyond the digestive system, Crohn’s can affect the eyes, skin, and joints.
 Crohn’s is not curable, but treatments can lengthen the spans of time between severe symptoms, and allow the patient to lead a basically normal life.